Jawaharlal Nehru: Education

+Hindu code bills and marriage laws

-Under Nehru, the Indian Parliament enacted many changes to Hindu law to criminalise caste discrimination and increase the legal rights and social freedoms of women.
+Under Nehru, the Indian Parliament enacted many changes to Hindu law through the Hindu code bills to criminalise caste discrimination and increase the legal rights and social freedoms of women.
+The Nehru administration saw such codification as necessary to unify the Hindu community, which ideally would be a first step towards unifying the nation.
+They succeeded in passing four Hindu code bills in 1955–56: the Hindu Marriage Act, Hindu Succession Act, Hindu Minority and Guardianship Act, and Hindu Adoptions and Maintenance Act.
+Those who practise Sikhism, Jainism, and Buddhism are categorised as Hindus under the jurisdiction of the Code Bill.

 Nehru specifically wrote Article 44 of the Indian constitution under the Directive Principles of State Policy which states: "The State shall endeavor to secure for the citizens a uniform civil code throughout the territory of India."
 The article has formed the basis of secularism in India.
 However, Nehru has been criticised for the inconsistent application of the law.
 Most notably, he allowed Muslims to keep their personal law in matters relating to marriage and inheritance.
 In the small state of Goa, a civil code based on the old Portuguese Family Laws was allowed to continue, and Nehru prohibited Muslim personal law.
 This resulted from the annexation of Goa in 1961 by India, when Nehru promised the people that their laws would be left intact.
 This has led to accusations of selective secularism.

 While Nehru exempted Muslim law from legislation and they remained unreformed, he passed the Special Marriage Act in 1954.
 The idea behind this act was to give everyone in India the ability to marry outside the personal law under a civil marriage.
-The law applied to all of India, except Jammu and Kashmir, again leading to accusations of selective secularism.
-In many respects, the act was almost identical to the Hindu Marriage Act, 1955, demonstrates how secularised the law regarding Hindus had become.
+In many respects, the act was almost identical to the Hindu Marriage Act, 1955, demonstrating how secularised the law regarding Hindus had become.
 The Special Marriage Act allowed Muslims to marry under it and keep the protections, generally beneficial to Muslim women, that could not be found in the personal law.
 Under the act, polygamy was illegal, and inheritance and succession would be governed by the Indian Succession Act, rather than the respective Muslim personal law.
-Divorce would be governed by the secular law, and maintenance of a divorced wife would be along the lines set down in the civil law.
+Divorce would be governed by secular law, and maintenance of a divorced wife would be along the lines set down in civil law.